Jerry Antonucci Is Set Up For One Very Big Santa Anita Saturday. Get His 3 Best Including The San Carlos Stakes

-I’ve put together a daily package that takes the BEST PLAYS from my BEST TRACK, and PUTS THEM TOGETHER IN ONE EXCLUSIVE OFFERING.
+I’ve put together another daily package that takes MY GOLD STANDARD PLAYS and PUTS THEM TOGETHER IN ONE EXCLUSIVE OFFERING

 I'm Jerry Antonucci.
 You know me.
 I've been a vital part of the daily life of horseplayers since 1972 when I started as the racing writer and expert handicapper for the old LA Herald Examiner and then for the Orange County Register.